 Climate security has been increasingly integrated into national security strategies, and been embraced more widely by international organisations such as the United Nations and its specialised agencies, as well as civil society, academia and the media.
-In 2021 alone, President Biden declared climate change a national security priority, NATO drew up an action plan on climate and security, the UK declared it was moving to a system of 'climateprepared defence', the United Nations Security Council held a high-level debate on climate and security, and climate security is expected to be a major agenda item at the COP26 conference in November.
+In 2021 alone, President Biden declared climate change a national security priority, NATO drew up an action plan on climate and security, the UK declared it was moving to a system of 'climate-prepared defence', the United Nations Security Council held a high-level debate on climate and security, and climate security was a major agenda item at the COP26 conference.
+COP26 was hosted by the repressive regime of Egypt that uses the language of 'climate security' to prevent activists from organising.
+On the first day of the summit, the government decided to shut down event spaces dedicated to civil society groups.